Frequently Asked Questions About Hyperhidrosis in Kids and Teens

 - That most often happens during sleep.

-What are the symptoms of hyperhidrosis?
+What are the symptoms of hyperhidrosis in children?

-Children and teens with hyperhidrosis have excessive sweating regardless of the environmental temperature and emotional factors.
+Babies, children and teens with hyperhidrosis have excessive sweating regardless of the environmental temperature and emotional factors.
 They may have sweating in one area, such as the hands, or in a combination of areas, such as hands, feet, under the arms and the small of the back.

 Areas that produce excessive sweat usually appear pink or white, but, in severe cases, may appear cracked, scaly and soft (especially on the feet).
 Other symptoms may include a bad odor caused by bacteria and yeast in the wet skin.